The Low-FODMAP Diet

 Don’t worry, there are a few different SIBO diets and diets for GI disorders that can help, including the FODMAP diet.

 While the low FODMAP diet may not work for everyone, a significant number of patients with IBS, as well as other GI disorders, have consistently shown improvements in their GI symptoms following the implementation of the low FODMAP diet.

-At the very least, this diet protocol provides you with a simple way to eliminate the foods from your diet that you discover to cause you the most discomfort and keep those that you tolerate well.
+At the very least, this diet protocol grants you a simple way to eliminate the foods from your diet that you discover to cause you the most discomfort and keep those that you tolerate well.